 Traditional Tibetan Prayer Flags are blessed, raised beside the Mahabodhi Stupa and dedicated on behalf of sponsors.
 The blessings of which are spread across the Stupa grounds and inner Bodhgaya city.

-The long lives of our holy gurus
+the long lives of our holy gurus

-The preservation and spread of the pure Dharma
+the preservation and spread of the pure Dharma

-The temporal and ultimate happiness of the sponsors and their loved ones
+the temporal and ultimate happiness of the sponsors and their loved ones

-The quick enlightenment of all sentient beings
+the quick enlightenment of all sentient beings

-Peace and harmony around the world
+peace and harmony around the world and

 Lama Zopa Rinpoche has advised Root Institute that each single recitation of the actual light offering prayer is equivalent to the number of lights offered.
 Therefore, on one night during the 15 Days of Miracles, if 100,000 lights are offered by 10 students, according to Rinpoche’s advice, one million lights would be offered on that night alone!

-Sponsorship of FLAM also helps the Root Institute family:
+Sponsorship of FLAM also helps the Root Institute family

 Respect all life: do not intentionally kill any living being, even small insects.